SimVascular/simvascular.github.io-archive/source/documentation/svfsi/main/_input.md

 }
 ```

-A comprehensive input template is provided [here]_(link to input), which contains all the available parameters and their meanings.
+A comprehensive input template is provided [here](https://github.com/SimVascular/svFSI-Tests/blob/master/svFSI_master.inp), which contains all the available parameters and their meanings.
 It might seem very daunting to generate your own input file from scratch, and it is not recommended to do so.
-We maintain a large collection of examples for all the major functionalities of **svFSI**, which you can use to generate your own input file.
+We maintain a large collection of [examples](https://github.com/SimVascular/svFSI-Tests) for all the major functionalities of **svFSI**, which you can use to generate your own input file.